rhasspy/rhasspy/docs/training.md

 This works well for our toy example, but will not scale well when there are thousands of voice commands represented in `sentences.ini` or if the words used are significantly different than in the training set ("light" and "lamp" are close enough for `fuzzywuzzy`).

-A machine learning-based intent recognizer, like [flair](intent-recognition.md#flair) or [Rasa](intent-recognition.md#rasanlu), would be a better choice for open ended speech.
+A machine learning-based intent recognizer, like [Rasa](intent-recognition.md#rasanlu), would be a better choice for open ended speech.